 Normally a first or second-class (2:1 or 2:2) Honours degree or professional experience in the area of study.

-Students from outside the EEA (European Economic Area) requiring a Tier 4 (General) student visa to undertake this course should note that AECC University College is not able to sponsor them for a part-time study mode, and will therefore not be able to consider them for a place of study.
+Students from outside the EEA (European Economic Area) requiring a Student Visa to undertake this course should note that AECC University College is not able to sponsor them for a part-time study mode, and will therefore not be able to consider them for a place of study.